pgarrett-scripps/streamlit-permalink/docs/source/usage.rst

 Getting and Creating URLs
 --------------------

 With the most recent versions of Streamlit (>1.45.0), its possible to get the current page URL from st.context.
-If your streamlit version is compatible, then you can retreive the full page url with query paramsby using the function: ``get_page_url()``.
+If your streamlit version is compatible, then you can retrieve the full page url with query paramsby using the function: ``get_page_url()``.

 .. code-block:: python